redwoodjs/redwood/docs/docs/tutorial/foreword.md

 :::info Sign up for tutorial reminders

-There's a new Javascript framework coming out every week, we know it can be hard to keep up.
+There's a new JavaScript framework coming out every week, we know it can be hard to keep up.
 If you'd like some non-spammy emails reminding you to go through the tutorial, give us your email below:

 <MailchimpForm />